How To Get Rid of Cooking Smells From Your Kitchen

-This is where your range hood comes in Range hoods don’t just push smoke and fumes around.
+This is where your range hood comes in.
+Range hoods don’t just push smoke and fumes around.
 They extract all of the air created during cooking and push it to the exterior of the home.
 These appliances are designed to suck air away from the kitchen and provide filtration.
 Ducted range hoods move air to the exterior of the house through a duct.
 This option is the most efficient and effective at providing ventilation and removing cooking smells from your kitchen.
 To learn more about selecting a range hood for your kitchen, visit our buyer’s guide.

 For best results, make sure to prioritize maintenance, so your range hood stays operational and at peak performance for the long haul.

 Shop All Range Hoods

 2. Control Grease and Debris

 If your kitchen still smells a bit stale days after your meal, leftover crumbs, grease, and debris may be to blame.
 Grease, in particular, is quick to build up on cabinets, counters, walls, and floors.
 You may not even notice how much grease splatters while cooking.
 Range hoods with baffle filters can snag the grease before it even has a chance to drip down onto your stovetop or counter.

 You can also use a splatter screen with a carbon lining to prevent grease from flying up from your pan.
 The carbon lining will absorb any odors.
 Most grease splatter screens are dishwasher-safe to make for easy cleanup.

 Shop All Hauslane Filters